notsnip/Amigo/readme.md

 ## **Amigo** 🪴
 Amigo is a personal AI assistant based on python.
-> ;-; Few days ago, Pi & GPT-4 were working fine but because of some formatting in Pi's website the AI engine is broken and none of the engines are working.
+> ;-; Unfortunately, AI engines are broken and not the new speech recognition method is functioning properly.
 Overall the whole project is messed up.

 ## Features (Almost Broken)